raypeng/DGBDT/index.md

 We used OpenMP to parallelize these two areas across features.
-Since building histograms and constructing child histograms requires scanning over the distributions of every histogram bin of every feature, this leads to a roughly balanced workload.
-The graph below shows the training times of this parallel algorithm run on different numbers of threads.
+Since building histograms and constructing child histograms requires scanning over the distributions of every histogram bin of every feature, this should lead to a roughly balanced workload.

+##### Result

+The graph below shows the training times of the parallel algorithm run on different numbers of threads.
 Experiments were performed on GHC and the Microsft Learn to Rank dataset.

-##### Result

 ![OpenMP](assets/runtime-openmp.png)

 The graph above at first displays near-linear speedup, especially for histogram construction across different features.
-We suspect that the eventual dissipation of speedup is very likely due to memory bandwidth issues, since histogram construction is trivially parallelizable across features and needs minimal synchronization.
-To solve this problem, we decided to utilize more resources available to use here at CMU, specifically via distributed training and GPU/hybrid training.
+We suspect that the eventual dissipation of speedup is very likely due to maxing out on memory bandwidth, since parallelizing histogram construction across features needs minimal synchronization but requires accessing a lot of memory.
+To solve this problem, we decided to utilize more resources available to us here at CMU, such as distributed cluster machines on Latedays and GPUs on GHC machines.

 ### Distributing Training with Multiple Machines

 #### Approach

-A major concern we had initially, communication efficiency of distributed training, is somewhat alleviated by our histogram representation of the dataset.
-This allows multiple machines to communicate with histograms instead of their partition of the dataset, drastically reducing the communication requirements.
+The communication efficiency of distributed training, was a major concern we had initially, but it is somewhat alleviated by our histogram representation of the dataset.
+This allows multiple machines to communicate with histogram statistics instead of their the dataset statistics, drastically reducing the communication requirements.

 Our first distributed algorithm roughly works as follows: